 However, this generalisation continued in the 20th Century when early aromatherapists drew their knowledge mainly from herbal books.
 And sadly, it remains widely present in many of today’s popular aromatherapeutic books and online sources.

 Although essential oils are highly concentrated, their composition represents only the volatile part of plants’ secondary metabolite profile.
 It is estimated that of all known secondary metabolites, volatiles present roughly about 1% (Dudareva et al. 2006).

-In the majority of medicinal plants, known beneficial effects are due to non-volatile compounds such as alkaloids, tannins, carotenoids, bitters, flavonoids, phenolic compounds, saponins, mucilages, vitamins and minerals.
-Aromatherapy is only a small and very specific subset of a more general phytotherapy.
+In the majority of medicinal plants, known beneficial effects are due to non-volatile compounds, such as alkaloids, tannins, carotenoids, bitters, mucilages, flavonoids, saponins and vitamins.
+Aromatherapy is only a small and specific subset of more general phytotherapy.

 Is there a way to recognise this bad practice?
 Well, it’s difficult if you don’t know what to look for, but listing all sorts of healing effects without citing the relevant research (see next bullet) is already a bad sign.
 If the original research is cited, you can google the headline and usually it is evident from the abstract whether the study was conducted on essential oils or solvent extracts.
 If it just says that ‘extracts’ from X plant were used, you can be quite sure there were no essential oils involved.

-It is true that the majority of research is done on solvent extracts and isolates of herbs, rather than essential oils.
+It is true that the majority of research is done on solvent extracts and single constituents, rather than essential oils.
 But this shouldn’t be the reason or an excuse to extrapolate those findings to essential oils.